 How to Prepare for and Prevent Heat Wave Danger

-- A backhome home generator is the safest and most reliable solution!
-Power outages are common during heatwaves because the need for A/C puts too much pressure on the power grids.
+A home generator is the safest and most reliable solution.
+Power outages are common during heat waves because the need for A/C puts too much pressure on the power grids.
 A standby generator, however, automatically keeps the A/C running, the lights on, food and medicine from spoiling, and medical devices operating.

 10 Tips for Surviving a Heat Wave While It’s Happening

-- Check on family and friends who are elder or more susceptible, especially if they may have lost A/C. If you or someone you know is experiencing heat-related issues (rapid heartbeat, dizziness, fainting, headaches, muscle cramps, vomiting, diarrhea), call your doctor.
+Check on family and friends who are elder or more susceptible, especially if they may have lost A/C. If you or someone you know is experiencing heat-related issues (such as rapid heartbeat, dizziness, fainting, headaches, muscle cramps, vomiting, or diarrhea), call your doctor.

 We hope these tips are helpful during the next heat wave.
-Print out this list and place it with your First Aid Kit so you’re better prepared when a heat wave hits.
+Print out this list and place it with your First Aid Kit so you’re better prepared when the next heat wave hits.

 How do you stay cool when the temperatures skyrocket?